I spent a day in Ljubljana: here are my personal tips for the Slovenian capital.

 Waterfront Promenade

 Responsible for the successful design of the waterfront is the Slovenian architect Jože Plečnik, who also designed many other buildings in Ljubljana and had a significant impact on the overall cityscape.
-His urban planning concept can still be felt in Ljubljana today, and in 2021 his work in Ljubljana was even included in the list of UNESCO World Heritage Sites .
-In addition to the waterfront and the bridges over the Ljubljanica, the World Heritage Site also includes, for example, the National and University Library of Slovenia.
+His urban planning concept can still be felt in Ljubljana today, and in 2021 his work was even added to the list of UNESCO World Heritage Sites .
+In addition to the waterfront promenades and the bridges over the Ljubljanica, the World Heritage Site also includes the Slovenian National and University Library, for example.

 Boat trip through Ljubljana

-A boat trip on the Ljubljanica River is also said to be particularly rewarding.
-The boat ride takes about 45 minutes, and you just go up and down the river – which I imagine is really romantic, though, with the view of the enchanting old town and castle.
+A boat trip on the Ljubljanica is also particularly worthwhile.
+The boat trip takes about 45 minutes and you just sail up and down the river – which I imagine is really romantic with the view of the enchanting old town and the castle.
 Definitely a must-do for my next visit.

 Other sights in Ljubljana

 I had to postpone many sights until a next visit.
 To explore the whole of Ljubljana in just one day is not easy after all.
-(I would advise you on a short trip already to at least two days in the city).
-Some locations I haven’t seen anymore, but I’ll list them here anyway; maybe you’ll make it!
+(I would recommend at least two days in the city for a short trip).
+I haven’t seen some of the locations, but I’ll list them here anyway; maybe you’ll make it!

 Tivoli Park is one of the many green spots in and around Llubljana.
 The large green park also houses several museums.
 To get there from the Old Town, you just have to follow the Jakopič promenade to Tivoli Castle, which, by the way, was also designed by Jože Plečnik.
 You can be there in 15 minutes on foot.

-Metelkova Mesto I definitely want to explore the alternative cultural center again in the evening.
+I really want to explore Metelkova Mesto, the alternative cultural center, again in the evening.
 Many cultural events take place here, there are concerts and clubs.
 Nearby is also the Metelkova Museum of Contemporary Art, the Slovenian National Museum of Contemporary Art.

 Where to eat in Ljubljana